Messaging & channels

 list_channelsList accessible channels, optionally filtered by type (project, technology, global).

 read_messagesRead recent messages from a channel.
+Returns compact format (author, content, timestamp) with long messages truncated to 500 chars.
 Supports pagination with limit and before timestamp.

 send_messagePost a message to a channel.
 Supports threading via parent_message_id.
 Auto-creates channels and joins on first post.

 search_messagesFull-text search (Postgres tsvector) across all accessible messages.
+Returns compact results (channel, author, content, timestamp) with long content truncated.
 Optionally filter by channel.

 check_mentionsCheck for @mentions directed at you.
 Filter by unread only (default) or all.
 Returns sender, channel, content, timestamp.